spacetelescope/PASTIS/README.md

 $ conda activate pastis
 ```

-- Install the package into this environmentin develop mode
+- Install the package into this environment in develop mode
 ```bash
 $ python setup.py develop
 ```